Bitcoin btc

 Want to mine Bitcoin.
 Don’t Wait.
 Mine Now!

-That all being said, if one lacks appropriate hardware to be an effective part of a specific network, it can present a bit of a barrier to entry.
-Some coins, however, are specifically designed to be more accessible than others, and some projects seek to circumvent the technical hurdles.
-There are a variety of options depending on the level of control you want and what type of return you’re comfortable with, but we’re going to cover some of the more approachable ways to get involved in mining as quickly as possible.
-So let’s dig in.
+That all being said, if one lacks the appropriate hardware to be an effective part of a specific network, it can present a bit of a barrier to entry into the DeFi space.
+However, some coins are specifically designed to be more accessible than others, and some projects seek to circumvent the technical hurdles associated with traditional mining.
+There are various options depending on the level of control you want and the type of return you’re comfortable with in DeFi mining, but we will cover some of the more approachable ways to get involved in mining as quickly as possible.
+So, let’s dig in.

 Coinmine

-This is pretty much the easiest way to mine Bitcoin from home.
-Coinmine is a device that you pretty much just have to plug in, sync to an app, and start mining Bitcoin, Ethereum, Monero, ZCash, or Grin.
+This is pretty much the easiest way to mine bitcoin from home.
+Coinmine is a device that you pretty much just have to plug in, sync to an app, and start mining bitcoin, ethereum, Monero, ZCash, or Grin.
 Sounds too good to be true?
 Well, the catch is the $700 price tag.
 Considering that realistically this miner will only generate pennies worth of cryptocurrency each day, and even if you don’t factor in electricity (and you really should) then it could easily be years before you have even paid off the device.
-That is assuming there is no growth in the hash-rate’s of these networks or major improvements in mining technology, and that is completely unrealistic.
-So while this could be a great way to quickly get involved, it won’t make you “crypto-rich” anytime soon.
+That is assuming there is no growth in the hash-rate of these networks or major improvements in mining technology, which is completely unrealistic.
+So, while this could be a great way to get involved quickly, it won’t make you “crypto-rich” anytime soon.

 Honeyminer

 Honeyminer is basically a straightforward way for new users to get into mining with a pool.
-Anyone can simply sign up, install the software, and begin using their computer’s CPU/GPU to mine cryptocurrency.
-An algorithm finds the most rewarding coins to mine, then converts all earnings into Bitcoin for your payout.
+Anyone can simply sign up, install the software, and use their computer’s CPU/GPU to mine cryptocurrency.
+An algorithm finds the most rewarding coins to mine and then converts all earnings into bitcoin for your payout.
 While it can be a very streamlined process to begin earning some satoshis, there are trade-offs.

 Buy Bitcoin

 If you’re willing to put in the work, there are still plenty of coins that can be mined with a solid CPU and/or GPU.
-For this article we will avoid ASIC-based rigs.
+For this article, we will avoid ASIC-based rigs.
 The emphasis is on getting started with hopefully what you have available now.
-That being said, whatever you choose to mine, you will be looking at setting up mining software and linking it to a mining pool.
+That being said, whatever you choose to mine, you will look at setting up mining software and linking it to a mining pool.

-You could go it alone, but generally using pools is both easier for beginners and generates a better return.
+You could go it alone, but generally, using pools is both easier for beginners and generates a better return.
 There may be different options for software depending on what OS you are using.
-There is a good chance you will want to update your graphics card drivers, unless you already have or are strictly sticking to CPU mining.
+There is a good chance you will want to update your graphics card drivers unless you already have or strictly stick to CPU mining.
 Each coin will have slightly different steps, so we’ll provide links to some helpful info to get started.

 Some of the more popular coins available that can be mined with most modern PC’s include: